 Get the video tutorial here, written below:

-Print up the pattern (you can get assembly instructions here)
+Print up the free pattern (you can get assembly instructions here)

 While you’re at it why not make a matching hat?
 Get the free pattern and tutorial here.